8 Steps to Help Your Child Develop Self Control

-Every time we exercise self-control, we build our ability to draw on it to meet our goals.
-So it's true, as Druckerman asserts, that kids who get practice "waiting" do learn to tolerate waiting, to trust that the waiting will be worth it, and to learn strategies for waiting.
-This only helps kids develop self control, though, if we've first observed #1, 2, and 3, above.
+Waiting only helps kids develop self control if we've first observed #1 and #2, above.
 In other words, if the parent makes the child wait for longer than she's developmentally able (not soothing as in #1), her anxiety about getting her needs met overwhelms her and she learns she has to scream to get what she wants, rather than learning self control.
 And if the parent is yelling at the child to wait (as in #2, above) the child learns that it's an emergency, which sabotages her attempts at self-control.

-What's more, the parent needs to be lovingly available to help the child overcome the anxiety of waiting, as in #3 above.
+What's more, the parent needs to be lovingly available to support the child so he can overcome the anxiety of waiting.
 To take another example:

 This reassures the child that the food is indeed coming, and teaches the valuable skill of self-distraction (which is a primary skill used by preschoolers who pass the marshmallow test).
-If, instead, the parent snaps "Stop whining, you aren't starving--I'm moving as fast as I can!" the child may experience the parent as withholding something she needs, and she's given no help to learn to wait.
+If, instead, the parent snaps "Stop whining, you aren't starving -- I'm moving as fast as I can!" the child may experience the parent as withholding something he needs, and he's given no help to learn to wait.

-Does she learn that she eventually gets fed?
-Yes, but not without some anxiety along the way, which won't help her resist that marshmallow.
-And since she experiences herself as frequently struggling against her parent, she has no incentive to stay open to parental influence--so why not take whatever marshmallows she can whenever she can?
+Does he learn that he eventually gets fed?
+Yes, but not without some anxiety along the way, which won't help him resist that marshmallow.
+And since he experiences himself as frequently struggling against his parent, he has no incentive to stay open to parental influence -- so why not take whatever marshmallows he can whenever he can?

 The bottom line on waiting is that while we can encourage the development of self-control by empathically helping our child endure discomfort, it backfires if kids think we're tormenting them.
 Luckily, life gives kids plenty of practice in waiting without our orchestrating it, because: